PTAB

 2. Patent Overview

-• Title: Presenting Applications in an Interactive Service
+- Title: Method for Presenting Applications in an Interactive Service

-• Brief Description: The ’967 patent relates to a method for presenting applications in an interactive computer service.
-The method involves generating a screen display with multiple partitions constructed from data objects, where the objects are retrieved from local storage or, if unavailable locally, from a network.
+- Brief Description: The ’967 patent describes a method for presenting interactive applications on a computer network.
+The method involves generating a screen display with multiple partitions, including a partition for applications and a separate, concurrent partition for command functions, where the display is generated from data objects retrieved either from local storage or from the network.

 3. Grounds for Unpatentability

-• Expectation of Success (for §103 grounds): A POSITA would have had a reasonable expectation of success in combining the systems, as it involved applying a known caching technique (Schroeder) to a known user interface environment (Teitelman) to achieve the predictable result of efficient file management and reduced server load.
+- Expectation of Success: A POSITA would have had a reasonable expectation of success because combining the references involved applying a well-known caching technique (Schroeder) to a known user interface environment (Teitelman) to achieve the predictable result of efficient network resource management.

 4. Key Claim Construction Positions